daattali/beautiful-jekyll/_drafts/2018-03-12-vcenter-6-5-hybrid-certificates-with-microsoft-ca.md

 Note that this is the validity of the CA, not the certificates it will sign so it should have a fairly long validity.
 The CA will not issue certificates with a validity longer than its own.

--The rest is default clickodrome until the end.
+-The rest is good ol' clickodrome until the end.

 That's your CA nice and shiny ready to sign some stuff.